Jay Estate: Preservation and Interpretation (1993 - Today)

 In 1993, the Jay Estate and surrounding properties were further elevated in stature and included in a National Historic Landmark District by the National Park Service.
 In keeping with this distinction, preservation of the Jay Estate adheres to standards set by the Department of the Interior.
 In 1997, New York State Parks purchased a 90% interest in the remaining 21.5 acres to become tenants in common with Westchester County.

 Despite best efforts to maintain the property, the landscape fell into disrepair.
 By 2011, the integrity of the property was again in jeopardy.
 Charles A. Birnbaum of The Cultural Landscape Foundation declared the Jay Estate an at-risk landscape.
 To help build consensus for ways to move constructively forward, Birnbaum and Jay Heritage Center co-sponsored a day-long symposium called "Bridging the Nature Culture Divide."
 Landscape design professionals and members of the community were invited to reimagine how components of the landmark like its historic gardens and meadow could be reimagined in a sustainable manner.
 The event was so successful that it was repeated at other national sites.
 Subsequent forums were co-sponsored by the Central Park Conservancy (2012) and the Presidio Trust (2015).

 In 2013, the non-profit Jay Heritage Center was awarded stewardship of the park under a private-public partnership agreement following legislative approval by Westchester County in 2012.
+The agreement was unanimously renewed in 2023.